Holy Trinity Church

 -

 Sapling Saturday volunteers work to remove plants and saplings growing by and damaging graves.
 We also work on increasing churchyard biodiversity and access.
 In 2026 there will be two opportunities each month to volunteer for this work - the 2nd and 4th Saturday each month, 9.30 to 11, finishing with coffee, cake and a chat.
+The next date will be 28th February.

 -